maelchiotti/maelchiotti/README.md

 ## :briefcase: Professional experience

+- I worked on the developement of an internant mobile application, made in Flutter with a .NET API, at [Qim info](https://www.qiminfo.ch/).
-- I worked on the developement of an internal software at the [LERTI](https://www.lerti.fr/).
+- I worked on the developement of an internal software, made in Python with PyQt, at the [LERTI](https://www.lerti.fr/).
 - I worked on algorithm developement and data processing at the [LIPM laboratory of the INRAE](https://www.inrae.fr/).

 ## :dart: Projects